gabriel4649/JMdictDB/README.txt

 DOCUMENTATION
 =============

+Overview and general information about JMdictDB:
+  README.txt -- This file.

 Database schema:
-  doc/schema.odt(.html) -- The schema is comprehensively
+  doc/schema.odt(.pdf,.html) -- The schema is comprehensively
-	documented in this Open Office Writer document.
+	documented in schema.pdf (or schema.html).
+Both were produced from the Open Office Writer document schema.odt.
-	If you do not have Open Office can read schema.html which was produced from it.

-  doc/schema.dia(.png) -- A diagram of the database tables
+  doc/schema.dia(.png) -- A diagram of the database tables and
-	and their relationships.
-View schema.png id you do not have the open source Dia application.
+        their relationships.  schema.png was produced from
+	schema.dia by the open source Dia application.

-API Documentation:
-  README.txt -- This file.

 ========
 PROGRAMS